shahin1290/my_portfolio/README.md

 As a visitor
 In order to get more information about the portfolio owner I would like to see an about page with some informations and an image

+As a visitor
+In order to get information about how many projects the portfolio owner has completed I would like to see a list of completed projects